google/xls/docs_src/ir_jit.md

 is difficult: one must either make heavy [ab]use of C++ templates or "hide" the argument types behind an opaque pointer.
 The latter approach is taken here.

-When a compiled function is invoked (via `LlvmIrJit::Run()`), the typed input args are "packed" into an opaque byte buffer which is passed into the new function.
+When a compiled function is invoked (via `IrJit::Run()`), the typed input args are "packed" into an opaque byte buffer which is passed into the new function.
 Inside there, any references to an argument (via `DfsVisitor::HandleParam()`) calculate the offset of that param in the opaque buffer and load from there appropriately (this should happen at most once per arg; LLVM and/or XLS should optimize away redundant loads).

 A special case is for function invocations (inside the JITted function): for these, the arguments already exist inside "LLVM-space", so there's no need for